The Downtown Palo Alto Farmers’ Market is a non-profit run by volunteers that donates its proceeds back to the community.

 Our customers, our vendors and growers and our volunteers.

-The Downtown Palo Alto Farmers’ Market is unique in that it is a Palo Alto non-profit, run by an all-volunteer board of community members, that donates its proceeds back to the community.
+The Downtown Palo Alto Farmers’ Market is a nonprofit run by an all-volunteer board of community members.
+We donate our proceeds back to the community.

-The Market has donated over half a million dollars to Avenidas, a local nonprofit that helps over 6,500 older adults maintain their connections, independence, and vitality.
+Since its foundation, our market has donated over half a million dollars to Avenidas, a local nonprofit that helps older adults maintain their connections, independence, and vitality.

 Where to find us: